The paperback and the ebook are the two faces of self-publishing.

 Oddly enough, Amazon is one of the companies that can make a book happen quickly.
 You can publish paperbacks directly from the KDP (Kindle Direct Publishing) dashboard.

-No exclusivity, no special clauses and no rules that forbid you from offering your own book on your own website.
+No exclusivity, no special clauses and no rules that forbid you from offering your own book for sale on your own website.

 It’s easy to self-publish a book.

-I have used Createspace for many years now and it is an absolute joy to hear from readers of my books from all parts of the world.
+I used Createspace (now KDP) for many years and it was an absolute joy to hear from readers of my books from all parts of the world.

 It is also wonderful to be able to tell potential readers of my books that they can order them at their local bookstore, absolutely anywhere in the world.